ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key Import into an HSM

-An HSM which is compliant with this draft SHOULD validate any PKIX Key Attestations that are provided along with the key being imported.
+An HSM which is compliant with this draft SHOULD validate any PKIX evidence that is provided along with the key being imported.

 The SignatureBlocks MUST be validated and MUST chain to a trust anchor known to the HSM.
-In most cases this will be the same trust anchor that endorsed the HSMs own AK, but the HSM MAY be configured with set of third party trust anchors from which it will accept key attestations.
+In most cases this will be the same trust anchor that endorsed the HSMs own AK, but the HSM MAY be configured with set of third party trust anchors from which it will accept PKIX evidence.

 If the HSM is operating in FIPS Mode, then it MUST only import keys from HSMs also operating in FIPS Mode.

 The claims `key-purpose`, `key-extractable`, `key-never-extractable`, `key-local` MUST be checked and honoured during key import, which typically means that after import, the key MUST NOT claim a stronger protection property than it had on the previous hardware.
-In other words, Key Attestation allows and requires that key protection properties be preserved over export / import operations between different HSMs, and this format provides a vendor-agnostic way to acheive this.
+In other words, PKIX evidence allows and requires that key protection properties be preserved over export / import operations between different HSMs, and this format provides a vendor-agnostic way to acheive this.

 How to handle errors is outside the scope of this specification and is left to implementors; for example the